easytarget/MQ-Pro-IO/alt-trees/lora-hat/README.md

   * i2c3 is on the same pins as I2C-0 on the Pi (normally reserved as the Pi EEPROM Data pins)

 In addition it:
-* Brings uart4 out on pins 36 and 38 (needed on my LoRa HAT to leave the Serial pins free..)
+* Brings uart4 out on pins 36 and 38 (so I can leave the console free)
-* Has 3 PWM channels for status LED's
+* Has 4 PWM channels for a RGB status led, and I2C screen brightness

 Nb: screen is https://www.waveshare.com/wiki/3.5inch_RPi_LCD_(A)